Billy-Spearman-WCCI/RaceCarExtension/README.md

 * **object**: a thing encapsulating data (in "instance fields") and behavior (in "methods")
     * `this` -- the syntax to access **Instance fields**
-    * `class`: The definition of the data and/or behavior of its instances.
+    * `class` -- Defines the structure of an object (i.e. what data is contains and what behavior it provides).
     * `new`: Creates an object of the specified class. `new` can only be called on non-abstract classes.
 It cannot be called on abstract classes or interfaces themselves.
     * **constructor**: A method which runs when an object is created and sets its initial state.